 Two years later, Sally now the second Mrs.Carroll and Geoffrey are living in Ashton in Sally’s Gothic manor house inherited from her father.

 Charles Pennington (Patrick O’Moore) or Penny is greeted at the door by Christine (Anita Bolster) the housemaid.
 As he waits for Sally, he studies the painting of the first Mrs. Carroll, not noticing Beatrice sitting in the armchair.
 She tells him the painting is tremendous.

 Ann Carter as Carroll’s precocious daughter Bea figures prominently in the film as sort of the lens in which the conscience of the story reveals its moral code.
 Ann Carter exudes a mature seriousness reminiscent of Curse of the Cat People 1944 with her otherworldly air.
 She possesses a no-nonsense touch to the mixed-up morality she’s surrounded by that contributes to the pervasive despair and instability.

 Barbara Stanwyck looks stunning as she enters the room.
 Sally tells Bea she needn’t leave, that Penny is a dear old friend.
 Bea tells her they’ve already met, and he’s ‘nice, quite nice.’Penny asks how old she is ’45 or 50?’“She does give that impression, but she’s sweet.”

 Penny is kind and obviously still very much in love with Sally.
 In a very evolved and civil manner, he hasn’t forgiven her for running out on him.
-She feels terrible about it, and says she should have given him some word.
+She feels terrible about it and says she should have given him some words.
 But when she met Geoffrey, when he came back it was as if nothing else mattered.
-He tells her that all a disappointed suitor need do is look at her.
+He tells her that all a disappointed suitor needs do is look at her.
 He asks if she’s as happy as she looks.
 Sally tells him “he’s good to me.”“He better be.
-Purely out of morbid curiosity I should like to meet him.”
+Purely out of morbid curiosity, I should like to meet him.”